-Within a classical characterization, such as Kantianism, philosophy faces the following questions: "What can I know?", "What should I do?", and "What can I hope for?"
-Considering how difficult it has been to think of the subject behind these questions as being a woman (a fact well-demonstrated by gender approaches to the history of philosophy), it is no surprise to ascertain that it has been even more difficult to think of such a subject of knowledge, behavior and imagination as being a pregnant woman, a woman that gives birth, or breastfeeds.
+the following questions: "What can I know?", "What should I do?", and "What can I hope for?"
+Considering how difficult it has been to think of the subject behind those questions as being a woman (a fact well-demonstrated by gender approaches to the history of philosophy), it is no surprise to ascertain that it has been even more difficult to think of such a subject of knowledge, behavior and imagination as being a pregnant woman, a woman that gives birth, or breastfeeds.
 The invisibility of these configurations of subjectivity throughout the history of philosophy is almost absolute.
 Indeed, the silence in philosophy about the female body and, especially, about all those experiences that are markedly feminine, since they have to do with pregnancy and birth, is too patent not to be noted.